 Everything looks very small in Windows virtual machine:

 Note: if you are having resolution issues with a particular Windows-based program please visit this article: Windows-based programs resolution issues on Apple Retina display.

 Microsoft Windows is not adapted for such high pixel density (DPI) resolution of the Retina display: Windows virtual machine resolution becomes very high thus everything is too small; Windows picture (fonts, images) are not rendered properly.

-Windows and other operating systems are not adapted for such high pixel density (DPI).
-Learn more about the MacBook Pro Retina display in this Apple article: Frequently asked questions about using a Retina display.
+Learn more about the Apple Retina display in this article: Frequently asked questions about using a Retina display.

-Parallels Desktop provides enhanced Retina display support for Windows 7 and Windows 8 virtual machines.
+Parallels Desktop provides enhanced Retina display support for Windows virtual machines.

-Troubleshooting: Windows Fonts and icons are too big or too small
+Windows fonts and icons are too big or too small